Jeromeschmidt/MS_winter-intensive_2020/README.md

 ## Backtesting
 After collecting the 20 stocks I was going to use and compare to the positions Titanvest chose, I began building my backtests on Quantopian.
-First I would test to see what the returns were like if all of the capital was split evenly for each equity and then again try using a momentim based strategy.
+First I would test to see what the returns were like if all of the capital was split evenly for each equity and then again try using a momentum based strategy.

 * Initial Capital: $10,000,000
 * Start Date: 2011-01-04